deeplearning-wisc/mllmshift-emi/README.md

 # Citation
-If this repository was useful to your works, please consider to cite our paper!
+If this repository was useful to your works, please consider citing our paper!
 ```
 @inproceedings{
 oh2025understanding,